 The blog covers the steps on how to configure an active-passive hub cluster configuration, where the initial hub cluster backs up data and one, or more passive hub clusters are on stand-by to control the managed clusters when the active cluster becomes unavailable.

 It also shows how the backup and restore component sends alerts using a policy that is configured to let the administrator know when the main hub cluster is unavailable, and a restore operation may be required.
 The same policy alerts the administrator if the backup solution is not functioning as expected, even if the main hub cluster is active and managing the clusters.
-It reports any issues with the backup data not being produced, or any other issues that can result in backup data and an unavailable hub cluster.
+It reports any issues with the backup data not being produced, or any other issues that can result in backup data errors or an unavailable hub cluster.

 View the following prerequisites to follow along in this blog: